-- The judge's first impression will be what it looks like, so try to make your baking look special enough to stand out from the opposition - This is the time to use a ruler when you are cutting up your brownies, and arrange neatly on the plate - All exhibits should be clean/hygienic - Do cover with some cling film to prevent the exhibit drying out - Cakes should be well risen and even in shape and baking - Ingredients should be well distributed throughout the cake, well mixed and evenly cooked - For cakes, texture should be moist, fluffy and velvety, but not undercooked, and a good even texture all through the cake - There should be no large air holes within the bake - Flavour should be consistent and balanced - In general, cakes should have a flat or slightly rounded top.
-A domed top with slight cracking is acceptable for light fruit cakes - Read the schedule carefully to make sure that your entry complies in all components, i.e., size, weight, and numbers in each exhibit as appropriate.
+- This is the time to use a ruler when you are cutting up your millionaire shortbread, and arrange neatly on the plate - Cakes should be well risen and even in shape and baking - Ingredients should be well distributed throughout the cake, well mixed and evenly cooked - For cakes, texture should be moist, fluffy and velvety, but not undercooked, and a good even texture all through the cake - There should be no large air holes within the bake - Flavour should be consistent and balanced - In general, cakes should have a flat or slightly rounded top. - Read the schedule carefully to make sure that your entry complies in all components, i.e., size, weight, and numbers in each exhibit as appropriate.
 If it says a maximum of 20cm for a cake, make sure it measures 20cm or less or you will be disqualified.
 Likewise, if it says 5 hot cross buns, 4 or 6 won't do!
 You will be disqualified for the wrong number - Think about the way your exhibit will be displayed and choose a suitable plain plate of a suitable size.
 You can use a paper or disposable/recyclable base. - Some exhibitors choose to use a doily under sweet entries, such as cakes.
 This is not essential but does enhance your entry but should only be used for sweet exhibits